tuiwidgets/tuiwidgets/doc/ZShortcut.rst

 .. cpp:class:: Tui::ZPendingKeySequenceCallbacks

-   The ZPendingKeySequenceCallbacks allows monitoring in progress multi step shortcuts.
+   The ZPendingKeySequenceCallbacks allows monitoring in-progress multi-step shortcuts.

    Monitoring is activated using
    :cpp:func:`void Tui::ZTerminal::registerPendingKeySequenceCallbacks(const Tui::ZPendingKeySequenceCallbacks &callbacks)`.

    .. cpp:function:: void setPendingSequenceStarted(std::function<void()> callback)

-      Set a callback to be called when a multi step shortcut is started.
+      Set a callback to be called when a multi-step shortcut is started.

    .. cpp:function:: void setPendingSequenceFinished(std::function<void(bool matched)> callback)

-      Set a callback to be called when a multi step shortcut is finished.
+      Set a callback to be called when a multi-step shortcut is finished.

       The ``matched`` parameter of the callback will be ``true`` if the input did match a active shortcut.

    .. cpp:function:: void setPendingSequenceUpdated(std::function<void()> callback)

-      Set a callback to be called when a further keystroke for a multi step shortcut is input.
+      Set a callback to be called when a further keystroke for a multi-step shortcut is input.